 Lewes Conservation Area Advisory Group: comments on planning applications in the conservation areas and considers other aspects affecting the public realm.
 The Society is represented on this group. (website is currently down)

-Lewes and Eastbourne Councils (incorporates the former Lewes District Council): responsible for public parks and other amenities in Lewes, amongst other things.
+Lewes and Eastbourne Councils: Lewes District Council is responsible for public parks and other amenities in Lewes, amongst other things, but has a common support and staffing structure with Eastbourne Borough Council.

 Lewes planning application records from 1948 to March 2012